Jeansen/jeansen.github.io/_posts/2023-02-23-synchronize-time-across-kubernetes-nodes.markdown

 Looping through running VMs and executing a 'makestep' is not elegant, but not more than a on-liner.
 With respect to my own CLI, which I wrote to better handle my cluster, I even added it to my 'revert' call.
 Whenever I call `k8s cluster revert`, a 'makestep' will be executed on every node.

+If it does not work, you might want to play around with burst settings.
+But I found a simpl restart `sudo systemctl restart chrony.service` easier!

 ## Time Travel

 So, why is it actually so important to have all clocks synchronzied?
 Two practical examples.
 The first is curl.
 Whenever I reverted to a snapshot older than 2-3 hours (maybe even several days), some curl calls complained that x509 certificates were not yet valid.
 SSL handshakes simply failed because my nodes were too far behind.